TheGreatRambler/2D-Array-JS/README.md

 method = "szudzik";
 ```

-A index derived through the szudzik function by Martin Dimitrov.
+A index derived through the szudzik pairing function by Matthew Szudzik at Wolfram Research.
 Read about it [here](https://codepen.io/sachmata/post/elegant-pairing).
 This is the default.

 ```javascript
 method = "triangle";